 It’s time to introduce the Out-Crowd.
 They’re crowded behind stage.
 I give Grant the cut sign.
 They bow and jump back into the crowd.

 “Catch your breath, everyone, ‘cause up next is the Out-Crowd.
 They want you to dance your hearts out and your feet off.
 Two years ago tonight we were in shambles after our founding member Jace was killed.
 We played his tribute concert at Viscaya.
 These guys, led by Stu and Mike, stepped up to sing and dance when I was too devastated to go on.
 Now they’re stars on their own with Dave, Jazz, and John backing up Stu and Mike.
 It’s the Out-Crowd”

-They start out with ‘Stand by Me,’ Stu sounding like a real adult, somehow carrying it off.
-Next Stu acts like a 50-year-old man, going the Big Bopper’s Chantilly Lace.
+They start out with ‘Stand by Me,’ Stu somehow carrying it off, sounding like a real adult.
+Next Stu acts like a 50-year-old man, doing the Big Bopper’s Chantilly Lace.

 After fifty minutes, the band needs a break.
 Punch is set up by the door to the music room.
 Unlike high school, the drinks are not spiked.
 A crowd surrounds Grant and his posse, as he takes out a fresh spliff.
 I direct him and his new followers to the garage.

 “Back of the bus, again,” he complains.

 It’s getting late.
 False Gods needs to go on by 11:20 in order to finish right at midnight, with Michael & Jenna’s love duet.
 I don’t want to rush the Out-Crowd’s dance party, but I have to rescue them from the clutches of Grant’s pot den in the garage.
 I’m standing with Jake and see Mom Watt standing by herself.
 We cross the lawn and I introduce Jake.